2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. Improve Oqtane Pages DS to also respect all known settings - @STV
 1. Finalize Deprecation system @2dm
 1. Improve CSP so it can work in a pure DNN skin without 2sxc @STV
-1. Optimize build of docfx to also better handle js docs @STV
-1. Optimize build of 2sxc to use local config-files so it's easier for others to contribute @STV